Espen Barth Eide: Political career

 During Jens Stoltenberg's first term as Prime Minister, from 2000 to 2001, Eide served as a State Secretary at the Ministry of Foreign Affairs.
 When the Stoltenberg's second cabinet took office after the 2005 election, Eide became a State Secretary at the Ministry of Foreign Affairs.
 In 2010, he again served as a State Secretary at the Ministry of Foreign Affairs.
 On 11 November 2011, he was appointed to the post of Minister of Defence.
 On 21 September 2012, he was appointed to the post of Minister of Foreign Affairs, succeeding Jonas Gahr Støre.

-After the resignation of Jens Stoltenberg's Government in October 2013, following the 2013 election, he temporarily left Norwegian politics, but returned to Norway and was elected as Member of Parliament for the Oslo Labour Party in the 2017 election.
-He was re-elected in 2021.

 From 2001 to 2013, Eide was a member of the Presidency of the Party of European Socialists.
 In 2004, he led a policy review on integrated missions commissioned by the UN Secretariat.
 He also served as adviser to the High-Level Panel on UN Reform, which concluded its work in 2005.
 He has also been active in the World Economic Forum since 2003, and a regular attendee of the Munich Security Conference since 2006.